Evaporation of binary liquids from a capillary tube

 \subsection{Transient diffusion model with finite length effects}

+\coltext{The models described in \S~4.1 and \S~4.2 can faithfully explain both $Sh=1$ and $Sh \sim \tn^{-1/2}$ behaviours seen in the experiments and the simulations.
+However, we are yet to explain the sharp deviation from $Sh \sim \tn^{-1/2}$ seen for very late times in the simulations at $w_i = 0.6$ and $0.9$ (figures \ref{fig:comparison_asymptotic}b and c).
+To this end, we turn our attention to the semi-infinite assumption.}

+\coltext{For the semi-infinite assumption to hold, the penetration depth of the diffusion front $\delta (t) = \sqrt{D t}$ should be much smaller than the length of the liquid column $L(t)$.
+We plot the variation of $\delta/L \left(= \sqrt{D t}/L\right)$ with $\tn$ as obtained from the experiments and the numerical simulations in figure \ref{fig:deltaL} for different $w_i$.
+It can be observed that for $w_i=0.9$, $\delta/L=1$ at $\tn \approx 60$, which approximately agrees with the time when the slope of $Sh\left( \tn\right)$ starts to deviate from $Sh \sim \tn ^{-1/2}$ in figure \ref{fig:comparison_asymptotic}c.
+The same holds true for $w_i=0.6$ at $\tn \approx 10^3$ (figure~\ref{fig:comparison_asymptotic}b).
+Thus, we conclude that although the semi-infinite assumption holds at early times, finite length effects should be included at later times for $w_i=0.6$ and $0.9$ in order to accurately capture the physics of the problem.}

-Observations from numerical simulations and experiments corresponding to $w_i = 0.6 \text{ and } 0.9$ depart significantly from the $Sh \sim \tn^{-1/2}$ regime at long times.
-We show in this subsection that this is an effect of the finite length of the capillary, which becomes relevant at long times.
+\coltext{We show in this subsection that this is an effect of the finite length of the capillary, which becomes relevant at long times.